epfl-lara/stainless/core/src/sphinx/neon.rst

 .. rubric:: Footnotes

-.. [#example-dir] The source code of this example and all other in this chapter are included in the Leon distribution.
+.. [#example-dir] The source code of this example and all other in this chapter are included in the Stainless distribution.
 Examples about lists can be found in ``library/collection/List.scala``, the other examples are located in the ``testcases/verification/proof/`` directory.

-.. [#props-not-types] Perhaps surprisingly, propositions and proofs live in the same universe in Leon.
+.. [#props-not-types] Perhaps surprisingly, propositions and proofs live in the same universe in Stainless.
 This is contrary to e.g. type-theoretic proof assistants where propositions are represented by types and proofs are terms inhabiting such types.